UIUC-iSchool-DataStories/spr2024/week01/lecture01.md

 ## Names - Visualization

-In your new breakout rooms, we want you to think about telling a story about names.
+In your groups, we want you to think about telling a story about names.

  * How do we tell a visual story about this?
  * What information -- *data* -- can we obtain about names?